 The grantor may want to create an incentive trust – permitting distributions of principal if the beneficiary achieves certain goals.
 The grantor may or may not want to include grandchildren as beneficiaries while the children are alive.
 Children may or may not be given powers of appointment to determine who receives the trust assets upon each child’s death.
 The trust may be drafted to minimize IRA withdrawals and protect IRAs from creditors.

-In short, there are many ways to tailor a family protection trust to the client’s situation and goals.
+In short, there are many ways to tailor a family protection trust according to the client’s situation and goals.

 Due to their own life experiences, seniors are more apt than younger clients to take advantage of the opportunity to protect what they leave behind for future generations.
 Some may object that they should not control their children and grandchildren from the grave.
 But that is not necessarily what this is about.
 Instead it is an opportunity to take advantage of trust law to leave a lasting legacy.
 All clients should be given this opportunity.